 If you have the manager or inventory manager role for a location, then you will be able to manage purchase orders.

-You can create a new purchase order from the inventory page, or underneath the "inventory" menu option in the main navbar at the top.
+You can create a new purchase order from the inventory page, or underneath the "Inventory" menu option in the top navbar.

 Adding Purchase Order Items

 By default RepairQ will take you to the "Add Items" field and show you items that have fallen below their reorder point.
 You can save a Purchase Order by clicking "Save" at the top right of the Purchase Order page.
 Click "Cancel" to cancel the Purchase Order procedure.
 There are three ways you can add items to a purchase order:

 - Add items from the Reorder Required list

 - Copy items from a previous PO